Rules & Principals

 11. Wear your full uniform when training including T-Shirt, Jacket, Pants and Belt.
 Have your logo patch displayed on the left side of the jacket over the heart.
 Keep the uniform clean and as nice as possible when you show up to train.
 However, never wash your belt.
 It symbolizes what you have learned over the years, and you don’t want to “wash away” your knowledge.

-12. During times of High Heat (May-October) you will be allowed to wear a USSD T-Shirt, pants and Belt for your training.
+12. During times of High Heat (May-October) you will be allowed to wear a USDA T-Shirt, pants and Belt for your training.

 Belts